apache/iotdb/docs/SystemDesign/DataQuery/AlignByDeviceQuery.md

 Next, introduce the calculation process of AlignByDevicePlan:

-1. Check whether the query type is one of three types of queries: groupByPlan, fillQueryPlan, aggregationPlan.
+1. Check whether the query type is one of three types of queries: groupByTimePlan, fillQueryPlan, aggregationPlan.
 If it is, assign the corresponding variable and change the query type of `AlignByDevicePlan`.
 2. Iterate through the SELECT suffix path, and set an intermediate variable for each suffix path as `measurementSetOfGivenSuffix` to record all measurements corresponding to the suffix path.
 If the suffix path starts with single or double quotes, increase the value directly in `measurements` and note that its type is` Constant`.
 3. Otherwise, the device list is stitched with the suffix path to obtain a complete path.
 If the spliced path does not exist, you need to further determine whether the measurement exists in other devices.
 If none, temporarily identify it as NonExist.
 If the subsequent device appears,  measurement, the NonExist value is overridden.
 4. If the path exists after splicing, it is proved that the measurement is of type `Exist`, and the consistency of the data type needs to be checked.
 If it is not satisfied, an error message is returned.
 If it is met, the measurement is recorded.